 The sun has risen, the clouds have dispersed, and an infinite skyline lies before me: this summit is the world between my own and that beyond my reach.
 All of that pain meant nothing, because this, right now, will last forever.

-*This piece will be published as part of Ruminate Magazine’s “Reader’s Notes: On a Way Through” within their March 2018 issue
+*Published as part of Ruminate Magazine’s “Reader’s Notes: On a Way Through” within their March 2018 issue*